Glorf/lear/README.md

 | GET    | Yes         | 865           | 1000000            | 1                 | **22709.33**      | 18716.30           |
 | GET    | Yes         | 2229306       | 10000              | 100               | 760.80            | **1821.60**        |
 | GET    | Yes         | 2229306       | 10000              | 1                 | 781.60            | **1508.20**        |

+## TODO
+If you like this project, feel free to contribute, fork and send PRs!
+Current, non-finished list of feature requests is available on Github Issues page.
+Remember to keep straight KISS rule - LEAR is never going to be RFC-complete as it's designed just to serve GET responses as fast as possible.

+Please, add issue if you find any bugs or consider any feature that fits the spirit of this project

+## License
+LEAR is distributed for free as a source code, under permissive MIT license